-Staying Physically Active is a comprehensive booklet that lists A to Y physical services and activities both at an individual level and group level available in the Blue Mountains that Older People can participate in, whether actively or as a volunteer.
+Staying Physically Active is a comprehensive booklet that lists A to Y physical services and activities available in the Blue Mountains for older people to participate in, whether actively or as a volunteer.
 The directory also has a monthly planner to help people get started in an exercise program.

 The Physical Activity Services Directory can be downloaded from the Forms and Resources section below.